SpecAware: A Spectral-Content Aware Foundation Model for Unifying Multi-Sensor Learning in Hyperspectral Remote Sensing Mapping: Experiments and Analysis

 \subsubsection{Experimental settings}

-In line with the standard fine-tuning paradigm, as shown in Figure \ref{fig:6}, we employed the pre-trained encoder and appended a UperNet decoder \citep{xiaoUnifiedPerceptualParsing2018} for the semantic segmentation task.
-For the AeroRIT dataset, an input size of $128\times128$ and a token patch size of 4 were employed.
-Separately, for the Qingpu-HSI and WHU-H$^{2}$SR datasets, an input size of $256\times256$ and a token patch size of 8 were employed.
+Following the fine-tuning paradigm illustrated in Figure~\ref{fig:Seg}, for SpecAware, we employed the pre-trained encoder and appended a UPerNet decoder \citep{xiaoUnifiedPerceptualParsing2018} for the semantic segmentation task.
+For the AeroRIT dataset, an input size of $128\times128$ and a token patch size of 4 were used.
+Separately, for the Qingpu-HSI and WHU-H$^{2}$SR datasets, an input size of $256\times256$ and a token patch size of 8 were adopted.
 We trained the model for 100 epochs on all three datasets, using a weighted cross-entropy loss function, with a batch size of 16 and an initial learning rate of 0.00005.